StevenWeir038/Scientia-Geographia-Quiz/README.md

 ## Name Section
 The name section has a few useful features:
-- Autofocus on the name input element to save the user having to manually select.
-This is expecially useful on mobile devices.
+- Autofocus on the name input element to save the user having to manually select it.
+This is useful on mobile devices.
 The blinking cursor shows the application is ready for input.
 - Two buttons to either start or leave quiz and return to landing section.
 This gives the user added control before beginning the game.
-- An additional event listener on the input element for pressing enter on a keyboard or Go on a mobile device keypad.
-This has the same result as clicking the start button.
 - An error handler that applies a red border to the input box in the event where no player name is provided.
+- An additional event listener has been added to the input element.
+Pressing *Enter* or *Go* on a mobile device keypad has the same result as clicking the Start button.

 ![Name Section](docs/readme/input-name-section.png "Name Section")